Data File Compare

 12. What is the encoding format of the data files ASCII, EBCDIC or Both?
 A, E or B

-The file comparison technology that is available from SimoTime Enterprises executes on the Windows platform.
+The file comparison technology that is available from SimoTime executes on the Windows platform.
 However, this technology does not actually do the file compares but generates a COBOL program that performs the file compares.
-This COBOL program may be compiled and executed on an IBM Mainframe (z/OS or VSE), a Windows platform with Micro Focus or a UNIX platform with Micro Focus.
+This COBOL program may be compiled and executed on an IBM Mainframe (z/OS or VSE) System or a Linux, UNIX or Windows (LUW) System with Micro Focus.

 It is important to set up a directory structure to generate and compile the file comparison programs.
 The file comparison programs are generally treated as tools for use by the development and testing groups within an organization.